voschezang/coding-handbook/goals-planning-strategy.md

 ## Introduction

-> Making plans is good, withholding from updating them isn't.
+> Plans are worthless, but planning is everything.
+Execution > strategy.

 > Good strategy means saying no.

 Different modes of planning:

 - **Top-down**.
 Follow a vision.
 Then fill in the remaining steps.
 Address any obstacle.
-    - Goal-oriented.
+    - 🧭 Goal-oriented.
 Define a clear direction or **outcome**.
 Then work on **positioning** and make bets that will help to achieve your goals.
-    - Optimize for **point estimates**.
+    - 🎯 Optimize for **point estimates**.
 Breakdown of tasks into sub-tasks.
 Focus on output.
 - **Bottom-up**.
 Focus on needs.
 Understand the current problems.
 Then address them.
 E.g. remove bottlenecks.

 The ideal type of planning depends on the environment.
 In many contexts, the steps that are required to reach an objective are not intuitive.

 Goals are a tools that can be used to:

-- Inspire and amplify performance.
+- 💡 Inspire and amplify performance.
+Align on a direction.
+- 🔦 Understand performance.
-- Asses performance
+- 🚦 Asses performance or progress.

 ### Terminology